 - Unlimited – 24.99$ per month, unlimited products for the custom store, 3% transaction fee.

-The main focus on this platform is set on the unique stories of its sellers and brands which operate there.
-So, obviously, they follow strict “indie” policy towards items listed there, to create a respective environment.
+The main center of attraction on this platform is focused on a set of the unique stories of its sellers and brands which operate there.
+Obviously, they follow strict “indie” policy towards items listed there, to create a respective environment.
 Therefore they introduced such option as “shopping by brands”, where you can scroll through a vast variety of unique brands to find the one you like.
 Those guys also create trends and promote products on a basis of their buyers’ purchases and recommendations, which works through their own “envying” evaluation system.

 In the case of selling Storenvy proposes 2 ways.
 First is the opportunity to create a free, completely customized store.
 The second – is having a marketplace on their site.
 While creating a very own store from custom look to personal URL, might be a bit more tedious, than simply opening a marketplace, but it may be better in the long run.
 Having a marketplace isn’t a bad idea at the beginning, as you get immediate access to the huge base of Storenvy customers, plus your items can be featured in the “trending” section.

 In conclusion, Storenvy is a great platform with a great feature, beautiful design, vast community and comprehensive support.
 It definitely has to be considered as your one more sites like Etsy back-up plan on this list.

 - Ability to chose between own store and featured marketplace